UNICT-DMI/OPIS-Manager/README.md

 $ composer install
 ```

-Run this command to fill the APP_KEY parameter (this key will be used from JWTAuth for the authentication):
+Run this command to fill the APP_KEY parameter:
 ```
 php artisan key:generate
 ```